 Belize has the worlds second longest barrier reef running along its entire length.
-It is shallow and very easy to dive.
-It is also close to shore so the boat rides are short.
+It is shallow and very easy to dive into.
+It is also close to shore, so the boat rides are short.
 There are several Cayes (islands) offshore that offer a variety of dive sites on the barrier reef.
 Outside of the barrier reef is the famous Blue Hole (like a big round vertical cavern in the ocean) and the atolls.
 Belize has the only atolls in the Caribbean.
 They offer some very pristine diving.
 Belize also has a Whaleshark diving season that is pretty reliable.